Haydn and Mahler: a truly classic programme

 The concert concludes with Mahler’s highly ambitious and totally spell-binding Symphony no 1, which owes much of its excitement and drama to Berlioz’s Symphonie Fantastique, on which it was modelled.

 At 4pm on Sunday 10 November 2019, we were delighted to accompany the boys, girls and lower voices of Ely Cathedral choir, singing Fauré’s Requiem as part of a Solemn Requiem Mass for Remembrance Day.

-Fauré wrote of the work, ‘Everything I managed to entertain by way of religious illusion I put into my Requiem, which moreover is dominated from beginning to end by a very human feeling of faith in eternal rest.’
-The piece premiered in its first version in 1888 in La Madeleine in Paris for a funeral mass.
+It was a very moving experience, truly reflecting Fauré’s own words about the work, ‘Everything I managed to entertain by way of religious illusion I put into my Requiem, which moreover is dominated from beginning to end by a very human feeling of faith in eternal rest.’

-Shostakovich’s 2nd piano concerto, Mozart’s 29th and Beethoven’s 7th Symphony – a glorious celebration of Ely Sinfonia’s 20th anniversary!
+Shostakovich’s 2nd piano concerto, Mozart’s 29th and Beethoven’s 7th Symphony – gloriously celebrating Ely Sinfonia’s 20th anniversary!